MasoudMiM/masoudmim.github.io/_pages/femstudio.md

 title: FEM Studio
 nav: true
 nav_order: 5
-description: A modern desktop GUI for the Elmer FEM solver, born from research frustration and shared in case it's useful to anyone else.
+description: ElmerStudio — a modern desktop GUI for the Elmer FEM solver, born from research frustration and shared in case it's useful to anyone else.
 ---

 {% comment %}
   Page tone: personal & humble.
-Two-tier naming: brand "FEM Studio" on the website, binary "ElmerStudio" in downloads / window title / --version output.
-Screenshots lead each section so users can see the actual app before reading prose about it.
+Product name is "ElmerStudio" throughout the page body.
+The page section / nav tab is named "FEM Studio" because this section may host other FEM-related projects in the future — keep that distinction in mind when
+  editing: "FEM Studio" is the section, "ElmerStudio" is the app.

   Note for future-me: Jekyll evaluates Liquid tags inside HTML comments (it parses Liquid before HTML).
 Use {% raw %}{ % comment %}{% endraw %}